Qowaiv/Qowaiv/README.md

 #### Do not serialize empty SVO's
 Since .NET 8.0, it is possible to register modifiers for the `System.Text.Json.TypeInfoResolver`.
-This allows to change serialization behavior.
-On of the things to change is `ShouldSerialize(object model, object? prop)`.
+This allows you to change serialization behavior, for example by editing `ShouldSerialize(object model, object? prop)`.
 This can be useful if you do not want to serialize empty SVO's (such as `EmailAddress.Empty`).
 To get this (non-default) behavior you have to provide `JsonSerializerOptions` when serializing: